AdamBoley/Task-Manager/README.md

 In categories.html:
 Try to implement a modal that holds the delete button - i.e. place the delete button inside a modal, and have the card delete button call that modal
 To get around the problem of modals requiring unique ids, use id="#modal-{{category.id}}" to generate unique IDs using the database category table id column

+Use emailJS to send notifications and updates when tasks are created, deleted, close to due date, etc